MyoHub/myo_sim/TP_Model/README.md

 https://www.epic.gatech.edu/oslmodels/
 This is a modified reduced version to match similar number of DoF and muscles than example model Gait2354.

-Final model used "ModifiedAmputationModel.xml".
-Output of the myoconversion: OSL_TFA_L_Ankle_Modified_cvt3.xml

 This generated mujoco MSK model has almost identical kinematics, and very similar muscle kinematics (moment arms) and kinetic (forces) properties.

-Model tested in Mujoco, we need to remove collision attribute for it to work fine on Mujoco.
 ![Screenshot from 2023-11-22 03-38-25.png](..%2F..%2F..%2FPictures%2FScreenshots%2FScreenshot%20from%202023-11-22%2003-38-25.png)
 ## Conversion process: